25 Most Frequently Asked Questions about Red Light Therapy

 15. Q. Can I use Red LED Light Therapy with Glutathione Injections?

-A. Yes, red LED light therapy can be used with glutathione injections, and they may complement each other for skin brightening, detoxification, and anti-aging benefits.
 Glutathione is a powerful antioxidant that helps reduce oxidative stress, brighten skin, and support overall skin health, while RLT stimulates collagen production, enhances cell repair, and reduces inflammation.

-There are no known contraindications between Red Light Therapy and glutathione injections.
-However, since glutathione supports detoxification, using Red Light Therapy may further enhance cellular repair and antioxidant activity, potentially improving skin clarity and radiance.
-If you experience sensitivity, adjust session duration or consult your healthcare provider.
+There are no known contraindications between red light therapy and glutathione injections.
+However, since glutathione supports detoxification, using red light therapy may further enhance cellular repair and antioxidant activity, potentially improving skin clarity and radiance.

 16. Q. Can I combine Estriol cream with my Red LED Light Therapy?